pucgenie/rpi-opengl-without-x/README.md

 You should not, but you can.
 However, it seems that OpenGL ES does not like that and nothing will be rendered.
 For this you will need to link the `GL` library as well.
 Simply, add `-lGL` to the gcc command.

-**Failed to add service - already in use?**

-As mentioned in [this issue](https://github.com/matusnovak/rpi-opengl-without-x/issues/1), you have to remove both `vc4-kms-v3d` and `vc4-fkms-v3d` from [R-Pi config](https://elinux.org/R-Pi_configuration_file).
-Also relevant discussion here: <https://stackoverflow.com/questions/40490113/eglfs-on-raspberry2-failed-to-add-service-already-in-use>.
-If you are using Raspberry Pi 4 (the `triangle_rpi4.c`) it might happen sometimes.
-I could not fully figure it out, but it might be due to incorrect EGL or DRM/GBM cleanup in  the code.
-I say "incorrect", but I don't know where.

 ## License